ewolff/microservice-dapr/HOW-TO-RUN.md

 Install [Dapr for your local environment](https://docs.dapr.io/getting-started/install-dapr-selfhost/).

-For the sake of this demo, we will use a local environment only.
-Dapr can also run on top of e.g. Kubernetes in a variety of production environments.
+For the sake of this demo, we will use a local environment and a Kubernetes environment later.

 ## Build the Applications